lloydkevin/hugo-wd/content/post/2007-03-23-got-my-new-pc.md

   * [250 GB SATA Hard Drive + Plus one of my old 120 GB IDE Hard Drives][1]
   * [Some cheap Creative Labs Speakers (In a noise free apartment complex)][1]

-Now I would love to tell you guys to look forward to a lot of new posts, but honestly I&#8217;m going to be wrapped up in this for a while.
+Now I would love to tell you guys to look forward to a lot of new posts, but honestly I'm going to be wrapped up in this for a while.
 I got a lot of new games to play and a lot of movies to watch on my wide screen monitor :).
-So, I&#8217;ll be with you guys in a couple days, lol.
+So, I'll be with you guys in a couple days, lol.

 Just kidding.
-I haven&#8217;t been able to post lately because I sold my old computer and I didn&#8217;t want to risk blogging at work.
-But it&#8217;s all good now.
-I&#8217;m back.
+I haven't been able to post lately because I sold my old computer and I didn't want to risk blogging at work.
+But it's all good now.
+I'm back.

  [1]: http://www.lifeofbaz.com/2007/03/22/got-my-new-computer-im-too-happy-for-words/